 We at Chariot Learning administer a lot of practice tests throughout the greater Rochester area.
 A LOT of tests.
-During some busy weekends, we may run 3 or more at different schools, libraries, and other locations.
+During our busiest weekends, we’ve run three or more at different schools, libraries, and other locations.
 I actually proctor many of these tests myself as a way of meeting students and observing trends.
 One trend that doesn’t seem to be going away is that of the “repeat offender”–the student who comes to take the same test over and over.

 Why would someone sit for the same exam multiple times?
 Usually, the reason can be traced to poor planning or failure to recognize that we administer the same SAT or ACT at every location.
 But some students commit to grinding out a better score, no matter how inefficient their efforts may be.
 This leads to a mindset that suggests taking the same test over and over is better than not testing at all.
 If only!

 The renowned philosopher Heraclitus remarked, “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.”
 Not so for standardized tests.
 When you sit for the same test you’ve taken before, you may indeed be different but the test remains unchanged.
 You may think you’ll find value in further exposure to the immutable elements of a standardized exam such as section length and number of questions, but their impact becomes diminished when you’ve already worked through the portion of a test that must change from administration to administration: the questions themselves.